-A Yellow Fever vaccination certificate is required on arrival from all travellers over 9 months of age.
+A Yellow Fever vaccination certificate is required on arrival from all travellers 9 months of age and older.

 If there is risk of Yellow Fever at your destination, whether vaccination is required for entry or not, be prepared to show a certificate of vaccination or a waiver stating the medical reasons for not being vaccinated.

 A Yellow Fever certificate is valid 10 days after vaccination.